simplisticmartin/simplisticmartin.github.io/_posts/2019-10-01-the-beginning-of-my-blogging-ventures.markdown

 ---
 # Beginning of my Blogging Ventures

 It took a long time to set up a Blogging system.
 Especially without a database or backend technology.
 I wanted to incorporate it in a single place where I can focus my attention to.
 I found Jekyll and this theme which reminds me of medium which is a popular blogging platform which I find myself sometimes looking towards to for advice.
 The reason I didn't use medium is because this blog is just about me.
 If I wanted to take pictures and share it here, I can without guilt and unapologetically so.
 I can't just make a random blog post about a cute puppy on medium so for those reasons alone, it strayed me off that platform.
 This blogging system is to document what I have learned and what I know so far.
+Thank you to Mediator